Dry ice bomb: Dangers

+Dry ice bombs can explode within seconds due to the rapid sublimation of dry ice, injuring the handler.
+The abrupt release of high-pressure gas creates a loud noise, which can cause hearing damage even at substantial distances.
+Fragments thrown at high speeds can cut or puncture.
+Bombs that fail to go off cannot be safely approached, as they can spontaneously explode.

+Dry ice bombs can also be unintentionally made, especially if dry ice is left in an airtight container for extended periods of time.

-Injuries are common, with glass bottles in particular posing risks of serious injury or death.
+Injuries caused by dry ice bombs are common, with glass bottles in particular posing risks of serious injury or death.

 In one case, the explosive release of carbon dioxide gas ruptured the esophagus of a child, requiring emergency surgery.

-Bombs that fail to explode pose a major safety problem: They cannot be left, yet cannot be safely approached.

 Legality

 Dry ice bombs are illegal in many jurisdictions.
-Manufacturing one or using one can lead to imprisonment.
+In the United States, manufacturing one or using one can lead to imprisonment, even if no one was injured.